JStans12/professional_skills/innovative_problem-solving.md

 * Which APIs will you use?
 * Which OAuth integration are you planning to use?

+###Opening
-###Why Creativity?
+Why Creativity?
 What is the [Disciplined Dreaming](https://www.amazon.com/Disciplined-Dreaming-Proven-Breakthrough-Creativity/dp/1611203074) Framework?

 Within the Disciplined Dreaming framework, you will follow 5 steps to cultivate creativity for your personal or side projects: